The word means spondylo = spine, listhesis = to slip. It is slippage of a vertebra over the other.

 Surgical treatment of a spondylolisthesis may be recommended if patient has any one of these:

 ♦ Failure of conservative modalities

 Any evidence of cauda equina syndrome

 Surgery is standard and simple.
-It involves the removal of nerve pinch – this helps in improving the leg pain.
+It involves the removal of nerve pinch or pressure – this helps in improving the leg pain.
 Also, it involves stabilization of the unstable spine by fixation with the help of a plates/rods and screws.
-This helps in complete relief and restoring normal functions later.
+This can help in complete relief and restoring normal functions later.

 Not at all.
 This actually is so helpful that it immediately gives good relief, and moreover, they are customized for use for stabilizing spine only, and not used for any place or part of the body.
 Second surgery for removal is not required as the patient usually is so comfortable and does not have any pain or heaviness due to metal weight.
-After this surgery, patients are so comfortable that they can’t even know that they have plates and screws actually placed.
+After this surgery, patients are so comfortable that they don’t feel that they have anything extra inside.
 A surgeon needs to tell them after surgery and actually prove it by showing on X-ray that metal implant is there.